Weight Loss Strategies

 Protein

 A third strategy is protein supplementation.
 Let’s face it, we do not get the proper protein to calorie ratio in our usual diet.
 Concentrating on protein to carbohydrate ratios like the “Keto” or Atkins” diets can help but these diets are not selective enough to individual needs, concentrate too much on protein to carbohydrate ratios exclusively, and are difficult to maintain without significant cravings.
 Determining the proper protein to calorie ratio is usually best achieved by trial and error.
 If attempting to calculate this mathematical challenge per meal is attempted the process can be quite time consuming, frustrating and involves a lot of math.
 An easier plan is to initiate protein supplements at specific times of the day to assist with appetite control and raising your overall resting metabolism.
 This enables a better diet structure and allows you to find the right protein ratio to optimize your metabolism.
 This is an important aspect of the right dietary plan and can be tailored to serve as weight loss or weight maintenance strategies.
+In other words… qualifying protein supplements taken between meals will have less competition for absorption and will result in a better Protein : Carbohydrate ratio.

 Exercise